Manas-Shrivasttav/Sports-Injury-Prediciton/README.md

 ## 📄 License

-MIT License — open for academic and research use.
+Open for academic and research use.